MOTIVA — Work Motivation Profile · BD SELECT

 3

-What she needs — against what her current role supplies
+What Sara needs, and what {P} current role supplies

 Autonomy ⚑ GAP